 If you want to grow peas in the spring, it's a good idea to dig lots of garden compost or manure into a bed at the end of the previous autumn or winter.
 You should also cover the bed with black polythene for a month before sowing to warm up the soil (as peas like warm soil!).

 2. Plant your peas

-Ideally you need to start in March, but if this is a Plant and Share Month activity either as the group leader to sow the seeds for you or if you can then get together before Plant and Share Month.
+Ideally you need to start in March, so you could get together before Plant and Share or ask the group leader to sow the seeds for you ahead of time

 3. Pick perfect pods